 aluCine is committed to functioning as an outlet for the Latino community as a whole while embracing our community’s extraordinary diversity.

-After twenty-one years in the making, we look forward to seeing you this June 2016!
+After twenty-two years in the making, we look forward to seeing you this June 2017!

 aluCine seeks to showcase excellence and innovation in contemporary Latin American film and new media works.
 Our annual festival functions as a vital Canadian outlet for emerging and established Latin filmmakers living in Canada, Latin America and the diaspora, while our year-round screenings, symposiums and workshops promote the development of Latin film and culture in Toronto.
 In all of our endeavours, aluCine strives to transgress aesthetic, ideological and geographical borders and to transcend pre-established notions of representation as they pertain to Latin American culture in Canada.